Wounded healer: Research

-The largest prevalence study on lived experience within the mental health field by Victor et al. (2021), a preprint study, found that 82% of clinical psychology, counselling psychology, and school psychology graduate students and faculty members in United States and Canada suffered from mental health conditions at some points of their lives.
+The largest prevalence study on lived experience within the mental health field by Victor et al. (2022), found that 82% of clinical psychology, counselling psychology, and school psychology graduate students and faculty members in United States and Canada experienced mental health conditions at some points of their lives.

 The idea of the wounded healer has since expanded to include the study of any professional healers who have been wounded themselves, including counselors, psychotherapists, doctors and nurses.

 Mythological origins

 In Greek mythology, the centaur Chiron was a "Wounded Healer", after being poisoned with an incurable wound by one of Hercules's arrows.
 Jung mentioned the Chiron myth "wounding by one's own arrow means, first of all, the state of introversion";

 For Jung, "a good half of every treatment that probes at all deeply consists in the doctor's examining himself... it is his own hurt that gives a measure of his power to heal.
 This, and nothing else, is the meaning of the Greek myth of the wounded physician."

 Jung felt that depth psychology can be potentially dangerous, because the analyst is vulnerable to being infected by his analysand's wounds by having his own wounds reopened.
 To avoid this, the analyst must have an ongoing relationship with the unconscious, otherwise he or she could identify with the "healer archetype", and create an inflated ego.

 Withdrawal of both projections may however ultimately activate the powers of the inner healer in the patients themselves.

 Jung’s closest colleague, Marie Louise Von Franz, said “the wounded healer IS the archetype of the Self [our wholeness, the God within] and is at the bottom of all genuine healing procedures.”

 Jungians warn of the dangers of inflation and splitting in the helping professions, involving projection of the 'wounded' pole of the archetype onto the patient alone, with the analyst safely separated off as 'healer'.